rclone/rclone/docs/content/box.md

 Only show items owned by the login (email address) passed in.

+Properties:

 - Config:      owned_by
 - Env Var:     RCLONE_BOX_OWNED_BY
 - Type:        string
-- Default:     ""
+- Required:    false

 #### --box-encoding

-This sets the encoding for the backend.
+The encoding for the backend.

 See the [encoding section in the overview](/overview/#encoding) for more info.

+Properties:

 - Config:      encoding
 - Env Var:     RCLONE_BOX_ENCODING